Everyone takes pride in thick bountiful strands including me of course. But first what causes thin hair? Thinning hair

 Use the right products for your hair type in your regimen

 Use leave-in conditioners that will deeply moisturize and protect your hair from brittleness and breakage.
-This may be a butter mixture, mousses, serums, gels, or sprays depending on the hair type.
-For example 4c Hair type, the tightest (coils/kinky), absorbs too much moisture and loses the moisture quickly leaving hair so dry (matte).
+This may be a butter mixture, mousses, serums, gels, or sprays depending on the porosity or hair type.
+For example High porosity hair generally absorbs too much moisture and loses the moisture quickly leaving hair so dry (matte).
 So using heavyweight products such as butter or creams with thicker consistency work great for kinkier hair since they moisturize and coat hair to seal in moisture, making it feel and look thicker with grip.
 There are a variety of options in formulas, ingredients, weights.

 Depending on your hair pattern (wavy, curly, coils, kinky), the hair’s ability to absorb and retain moisture and oils is very important because taking that into consideration will help hair look healthier, lustrous/bouncy and easier to style hence minimizing thinning.